How can I exercise my Paysafe warrants?

 - upon not less than 30 days’ prior written notice of redemption to each warrantholder.

-Additionally, once the public warrants become exercisable, the Company may call all such public warrants for redemption at a price of $0.10 per warrant when the price per share of our common shares equals or exceeds $10.00 provided that (i) the Reference Value equals or exceeds $10.00 per share (subject to adjustment) and (ii) if the Reference Value is less than $18.00 per share (subject to adjustment), the “private warrants” are also concurrently called for redemption on the same terms as the outstanding public warrants.
+Additionally, the Company may call all such public warrants for redemption at a price of $0.10 per warrant when the price per share of our common shares equals or exceeds $10.00 provided that (i) the Reference Value equals or exceeds $10.00 per share (subject to adjustment) and (ii) if the Reference Value is less than $18.00 per share (subject to adjustment), the “private warrants” are also concurrently called for redemption on the same terms as the outstanding public warrants.
 After the Company has provided notice of redemption to the holders of such warrants, the holders of such warrants may elect to exercise their warrants on a “cashless basis” and receive a number of our common shares as set forth in the Warrant Agreement (a “Make-Whole Exercise”).

 If and when the public warrants become redeemable, the Company may not exercise its redemption rights if the issuance of common shares upon exercise of such warrants is not exempt from registration or qualification under applicable state blue sky laws or the Company is unable to effect such registration or qualification.